Who We Are

 Project Morry is a comprehensive, youth development organization dedicated to providing young people from under-resourced communities in the tri-state area with access to valuable resources, experiences and support.
 For more than 20 years, Project Morry has delivered an impactful youth development program offering an exceptional summer camp experience, and year-round academic enrichment and mentoring.
 We have helped hundreds of young people develop the skills, positive values and self-esteem needed to succeed in school and beyond.Read Our Story

-Our nine-year commitment to each student begins in grade 4 and sees them through to high school graduation and preparation for college or the workforce.
+Our ten-year commitment to each student begins in grade 4 and sees them through to high school graduation and preparation for college or the workforce.
 Project Morry often plays a role in our graduates’ lives well beyond grade 12, as they continue on to become successful, productive citizens able to give back to their communities and achieve their life-long goals.
 Many alumni are involved with Project Morry as volunteers and employees.Learn more about Our Programs

 Project Morry Changes Lives.